quicwg/base-drafts/draft-ietf-quic-transport.md

 * When issuing a NEW_TOKEN token, the server generates the alternative initial salt by calling a pseudo-random function.
-Then it builds a token that embeds the alternative initial set including the alternative initial salt being generated.
+Then it builds a token that embeds the alternative seeds including the initial salt being generated.
 The token will be encrypted using a key known only to the server, thereby conforming to the requirements in {{validate-future}}.
-After that, the server sends a NEW_TOKEN frame that contains the generated token and the alternative initial set that has been embedded to that token.
+After that, the server sends a NEW_TOKEN frame that contains the generated token and the seeds that have been embedded to that token.

-* When the client reconnects to the server by using the provided token and the alternative initial set, the server first checks if the version number field of the incoming packet contains one of the alternative version numbers it advertises, then if that is the case, applies the corresponding packet type modifier to recover the correct packet type.
-If the recovered packet type is an Initial packet and that packet contains a NEW_TOKEN token, the server decrypts the embedded token and recovers the alternative initial salt, uses that to decrypt the payload of the Initial packet.
+* When the client reconnects to the server by using the provided token and the seeds, the server first checks if the version number field of the incoming packet contains one of the alternative version numbers it advertises, then if that is the case, applies the corresponding packet type modifier to recover the correct packet type.
+If the recovered packet type is an Initial packet and that packet contains a NEW_TOKEN token, the server decrypts the embedded token and recovers the initial salt, uses that to decrypt the payload of the Initial packet.

 * When sending a Retry in response to an Initial packet carrying an alternative version number, the server embeds the NEW_TOKEN token found in the Initial